 Keep track of your deductions throughout the year, so you can report them without having to take the time to search for them at the end of the year.
 Create a filing system for your receipts and POs, and file them as you get them.
 You can either use a manual filing system like an accordion folder, or you can use a document scanner to file all your receipts electronically.
 If audited, the IRS does accept electronic receipts.

-Before filing your receipts, you’ll want to track and categorize them accordingly in a spreadsheet or the accounting software of your choice.
+Before filing your receipts, you’ll want to track and categorize them accordingly in a spreadsheet or software of your choice.
 At the end of the year all you must do is take your categorized expenses to your accountant, and they can deduct them on your taxes.

 Keeping track of the earnings and deductions you have throughout the year reduces your chance of any errors on the reporting of your taxes.
-Since sellers are self-employed, there are no taxes deducted in their payroll like most employed positions, eliminating additional challenges in taxation.
+Since sellers are self-employed, there are no taxes deducted in their payroll like most employed positions.
+Thus, eliminating additional challenges in taxation.
 Nobody wants any additional audits or penalties from the IRS, so use these best practices to maintain accuracy in your filings.